Doctrinal Semantics of Directed First-Order Logic: Doctrinal Semantics

 \subsection{Examples of directed doctrines}

-We present the main model of directed first-order logic, given by interpreting types as preorders: \begin{example}[Directed doctrine of preorders] The following is a directed doctrine, with $\mathsf{Preord}$ the category of preorders and monotone functions as base (i.e. types/terms):
+We present the main model of dFOL where types are preorders: \begin{exa}[Directed doctrine of preorders] The directed doctrine $\CPreord : \ndp{\Preord}^\op \> \Pos$ of preorders has as base category (i.e. types/terms) the category $\mathsf{Preord}$ of preorders and monotone functions, and is defined by